A non-uniqueness problem of the Dirac theory in a curved spacetime: Non-uniqueness proof of the Dirac energy spectrum

 \section{Non-uniqueness proof of the Dirac energy spectrum}

-In this section we prove the following result: \paragraph{Theorem.} Let V be any noncompact four-dimensional spacetime that admits a spinor structure, whose Lorentz metric $g_{\mu \nu }$ satisfies $g_{00}>0$, and whose spatial metric $h_{jk}\equiv -g_{jk}$ is positive definite.
+In this section we prove the following result: \paragraph{Theorem.} Let V be any spacetime that is diffeomorphic to ${\sf R}^4$, whose Lorentz metric $g_{\mu \nu }$ satisfies $g_{00}>0$, and whose spatial metric $h_{jk}\equiv -g_{jk}$ is positive definite.
 Assume $m \ne 0$ in the Dirac equation.
-Then, for DFW as well as for TRD, for any admissible set of coefficient fields $(\gamma ^\mu,A) $, there exists an admissible local similarity $S$ such that the spectra of the energy operators E and $\tilde {\mathrm{E}}$ before and after the similarity are different.
+Then, for DFW as well as for TRD, for any admissible set of coefficient fields $(\gamma ^\mu,A) $, there exists an admissible local similarity $S$ such that the spectra of the energy operators E and $\widetilde {\mathrm{E}}$ before and after the similarity are different.
 Consequently, the spectrum of the energy operator for the free Dirac equation is not unique in both DFW and TRD.\\

 The proof given below assumes that the matrix $B\equiv A\gamma ^0$ is proportional to the identity.
 [For DFW, this is true if one assumes that the matrix $(a^\mu _{\ \, \alpha })$ in Eq. (\ref{flat-deformed}) is such that $a^0_{\ \, j}=0$: see after Eq. (\ref{SEtilde-ES-DFW-2}).]
 As discussed after Eq. (\ref{SEtilde-ES-DFW-2}), the theorem can also be proved without this technical assumption.